 Weaving Hopes first project in 2021 is envisioned as an art and cultural response to climate degradation and injustice.
 Our Indigenous team exhibited their interpretation of Loss and Damage at the United Nations Climate Conference COP26 in Glasgow.
 This exhibition features an art installation alongside short documentaries led and produced by the Indigenous communities of Selangor and Pahang, Malaysia.
 Together, both form a complex and rich tapestry of the Orang Asli experience of the climate crisis.
 In COP26, we entered into the discourse of the Gender Action Plan and demanded a serious commitment to human rights in the Paris Agreement to keep the 1.5°C alive.
 The Indigenous storytelling in Weaving Hopes is anchored in the operationalisation of Loss and Damage, climate reparations and climate finance for vulnerable people and developing states in the Global South.

-In 2022, the second project will expand on creating a community report of the four Jakun tribes in Pahang, Malaysia, centred on the Loss and Damage documentation.
-The Jakun tribe knowledge management will also dive into community dialogues to form community protocols as the first steps towards community empowerment in this warming climate.
-Two Indigenous delegates from Weaving Hopes will participate in United Nations Climate Conference COP27 in Sharm El Sheikh this November to demand Indigenous lands, knowledge and cultural rights are recognised and respected in all processes up for negotiation this year, which includes Loss and Damage, carbon market and Global Stocktake, and climate finance.
+In 2022, the second project expanded to create a community report of the four Jakun tribes in Pahang, Malaysia, centred on the Loss and Damage documentation.
+Two Indigenous delegates from Weaving Hopes participated in the United Nations Climate Conference COP27 in Sharm El Sheikh to demand Indigenous lands, knowledge and cultural rights are recognised and respected in all processes up for negotiation this year, which includes Loss and Damage, carbon market and Global Stocktake, and climate finance.